cognitedata/cdf-fabric-replicator/README.md

 You can optionally copy the contents of `.env.example` to a `.env` file that will be used to set the values in a config yaml file:

 ### CDF Variables

+The CDF variables define the location of the project in Cognite Data Fusion.
+In addition, a state storage location in the raw storage of the project is used to keep track of what data has been synced.

-- `COGNITE_BASE_URL`: The base URL of the Cognite project, i.e. https://<cluster_name>.cognitedata.com.
+- `COGNITE_BASE_URL`: The base URL of the Cognite project, i.e. `https://<cluster_name>.cognitedata.com`.
 - `COGNITE_PROJECT`: The project ID of the Cognite project.
-- `COGNITE_TOKEN_URL`: The URL to obtain the authentication token for the Cognite project, i.e. https://login.microsoftonline.com/<tenant_id>/oauth2/v2.0/token.
+- `COGNITE_TOKEN_URL`: The URL to obtain the authentication token for the Cognite project, i.e. `https://login.microsoftonline.com/<tenant_id>/oauth2/v2.0/token`.
 - `COGNITE_CLIENT_ID`: The client ID for authentication with the Cognite project.
 - `COGNITE_CLIENT_SECRET`: The client secret for authentication with the Cognite project.
 - `COGNITE_STATE_DB`: The database in CDF raw storage where the replicator state should be stored.
 - `COGNITE_STATE_TABLE`: The table in CDF raw storage where the replicator state should be stored.
 The replicator will create the table if it does not exist.
 - `COGNITE_EXTRACTION_PIPELINE`: The extractor pipeline in CDF for the replicator.
 [Learn more about configuring extractors remotely](https://docs.cognite.com/cdf/integration/guides/interfaces/configure_integrations).
+- `COGNITE_TOKEN_SCOPES`: OAUTH access scope to be granted to the token. i.e. `${COGNITE_BASE_URL}/.default`.

 ### Fabric Variables

+Fabric Variables define where in Microsoft Fabric that contextualized data is written.
+Data is written in Delta format, which requires a Fabric Lakehouse.
+Tables will be created automatically.

 - `LAKEHOUSE_ABFSS_PREFIX`: The prefix for the Azure Blob File System Storage (ABFSS) path.
 Should match pattern `abfss://<workspace_id>@msit-onelake.dfs.fabric.microsoft.com/<lakehouse_id>`.
 Get this value by selecting "Properties" on your Lakehouse Tables location and copying "ABFSS path".
 - `DPS_TABLE_NAME`: The name of the table where data point values and timestamps should be stored in Fabric.
 The replicator will create the table if it does not exist.
 - `TS_TABLE_NAME`: The name of the table where time series metadata should be stored in Fabric.
 The replicator will create the table if it does not exist.
 - `EVENT_TABLE_NAME`: The name of the table where event data should be stored in Fabric.
 The replicator will create the table if it does not exist.

 ### Fabric Extractor Variables

+Fabric Extractor Variables defines the Lakehouse and tables where raw data lands before being ingested into CDF.

 - `EXTRACTOR_EVENT_PATH`: The table path for the events table in a Fabric lakehouse.
-It's the relative path after the ABFSS prefix (e.g. "Tables/RawEvents").
+It's the relative path after the ABFSS prefix, i.e. `Tables/RawEvents`.
 - `EXTRACTOR_FILE_PATH`: The single file path or directory of the files in a Fabric lakehouse.
-It's the relative path after the ABFSS prefix (e.g. "Files" or "Files/Tanks.png").
+It's the relative path after the ABFSS prefix, i.e. `Files` or `Files/Tanks.png`.
 - `EXTRACTOR_RAW_TS_PATH`: The file path for the raw timeseries table in a Fabric lakehouse.
-It's the relative path after the ABFSS prefix (e.g. "Tables/RawTS").
+It's the relative path after the ABFSS prefix i.e. `Tables/RawTS`.
 - `EXTRACTOR_DATASET_ID`: Specifies the ID of the extractor dataset when the data lands in CDF.
 - `EXTRACTOR_TS_PREFIX`: Specifies the prefix for the extractor timeseries when the data lands in CDF.

 ### Integration Test Variables

+Integration Test Variables are only used for integration tests.
+See [Testing](#testing) for more information.

 - `TEST_CONFIG_PATH`: Specifies the path to the test configuration file with which test versions of the replicator are configured.

 ## Config YAML